 - Value for money

-Wilson is a renowned brand offering the best pressureless tennis balls for your practice sessions.
-The superior-quality rubber shells of the balls are perfect for ball machines and designed to withstand heavy use.
-These long-lasting balls are built with Dura-weave Technology and do not lose shape or bounce over time.
+Wilson is a renowned brand offering the best pressureless tennis balls great for practice sessions.
+The superior-quality rubber shells of the balls are perfect for ball machines and designed to withstand heavy all-court use.
+These long-lasting balls are built with Dura-weave Technology and minimal maintenance do not lose shape or bounce over time.

 - Suitable for ball machines